mrjk/import.sh/README.md

 echo "yadm-3.1.0 version: $(yadm --version)"
 ```

+There are more demonstration in [tests/demos/](tests/demos/) directory:
+* `./tests/demos/demo_clish.sh -h`: Demonstration with [clish](https://github.com/mrjk/clish) library for blazing fast CLIs
+* More to come ...

 ## Quickstart

 Follow this walkthrough to quickly get started with `import.sh`.

 ### Initialization